BlueGreenMagick/image-style-editor/README.md

 # Image Style Editor

-This is an addon for editing image width and height.
+This is an addon mainly for editing image width and height.

 ## How to use